howilearnstatistics/howilearnstatistics.github.io/_posts/2014-3-3-Hello-World.md

 ```R
 > any(is.na(Boston))
 ```
-The function any(is.na()) will return TRUE if there is missing value in our dataset. in this case, the function returned FALSE.
+The function ```Rany(is.na())``` will return TRUE if there is missing value in our dataset. in this case, the function returned ```RFALSE```.
 This is good, no missing value, we begin our analysis by splitting the dataset into two parts, training set and testing set, in this example we will randomly take 75% row in the Boston dataset and put it into the training set, and other 25% row in the testing set:
 ```R
 > data(Boston)
 > smp_size<-floor(0.75*nrow(Boston))